-Figure 6 Energy Performance Certificates by grade- residential buildings only, representative only of buildings with EPCs (Source: energimerking.no, August 2019)
+Figure 6 Energy Performance Certificates by grade- residential buildings only, representative only of buildings with EPCs (Source: energimerking.no, January 2021)

 The EPC coverage is, however not equally distributed over the building stock.
-Figure 7 shows the age of the buildings with EPCs and total number of buildings in the building stock, age distribution in brackets of applicable building code, and how much of the building stock is represented in the EPC database (building stock data is not yet released including 2018 data).
+Figure 7 shows the age of the buildings with EPCs and total number of buildings in the building stock, age distribution in brackets of applicable building code, and how much of the building stock is represented in the EPC database (building stock data is not yet released including 2020 data).
 This illustrates how younger buildings are overrepresented in the EPC database.
+Note that EPC data is regularly updated and the data behind the figure include almost all new registrations in 2020.
+Building stock data is, however, only updated on a yearly basis and the figure only include building finished before the end of 2019, hence the misleading coverage ratio for TEK2017 buildings.

-Figure 7 Age distribution in Energy Performance Certificates vs. actual residential building stock and EPC coverage by building year (Source: energimerking.no and Statistics Norway, August 2019)
+Figure 7 Age distribution in Energy Performance Certificates vs. actual residential building stock and EPC coverage by building year (Source: energimerking.no and Statistics Norway, January 2021)